aindrila61/dataiku-dss/README.md

 1. Data Cleaning & Preparation using Dataiku Flow
 2. Feature Engineering on location dataset
 3. Model Training using Ridge Regression
-4. Model Evaluation & Prediction of latEnd
+4. Model Evaluation & Prediction of latEnd and lonEnd

 ## Results